project-repo/cagebreak/README.md

 and state your feature request.
 Don't write something and open a pull request because we may not accept it for many reasons.

-### Naming
+### Name

 Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a Wayland kiosk compositor.
-Since it breaks the kiosk into tiles the name .
+Since it breaks the kiosk into tiles the name Cagebreak seemed appropriate.

-This also explains the name Cagebreak, since it breaks the kiosk into tiles.

 ## Installation